Shopping Cart

 Effect: low antioxidant

-Today we're taking a look at rose water : a flower hydrosol that's pretty trendy right now.
-Wherever rose water is mentioned, great effects or even healing are promised.
-It is said that rose water moisturizes the skin, can soothe the skin, has an anti-inflammatory effect and reduces redness.
-Rose water is said to be suitable for sensitive skin or rosacea , among other things.
-And there are many more good things promised that rose water can do.
+Today we're taking a look at rose water : a floral hydrosol that's currently quite trendy.
+Wherever rose water is mentioned, it's promised amazing effects or even cures.
+It's said to moisturize the skin, soothe it, reduce inflammation, and diminish redness.
+Rose water is also supposed to be well-suited for sensitive skin or rosacea .
+And a whole host of other beneficial properties are promised for rose water.

-You probably know it: some trends are complete nonsense.
-However, there is something good about some trends.
+You probably know this: some trends are complete nonsense.
+But some trends also have something good about them.

 What is rose water?

-A hydrolate is created from rose petals through distillation.
-The result is a rose hydrosol, which is also known as rose water.
-It smells pleasantly of roses - if you like the scent of roses.
-The INCI name of rose water that you can find on products is Rosa Damascena Flower Water .
+Rose petals are distilled to create a hydrosol.
+The result is rose hydrosol, also known as rose water.
+It has a pleasant rose scent – if you like rose fragrances.
+The INCI name for rose water, which you may find on products, is Rosa Damascena Flower Water .

-Rose water is water containing natural fragrances from the rose blossom.
+Rose water is water containing natural fragrances from rose blossoms.
 It contains a fragrant alcohol that occurs naturally in rose hydrosol.
-If you want to know exactly: 2-phenylethanol .
-The INCI name for 2-phenylethanol is Phenethyl Alcohol .
-However, phenethyl alcohol does not need to be specified separately in rose water because it is a natural ingredient.
-Some cosmetic brands therefore claim that their rose water does not contain alcohol or fragrances.
+For those who want to know the exact name: 2-phenylethanol .
+The INCI name for 2-phenylethanol is phenethyl alcohol .
+However, phenethyl alcohol does not have to be listed separately in rose water because it is a natural component.
+Some cosmetic brands therefore claim that their rose water contains no alcohol or fragrances.

-This alcohol also makes rose water smell so lovely like roses.
-That's why it is said that rose water does not contain any preservatives.
+This alcohol is also what gives rose water its lovely rose scent.
+That's why it's often said that rose water doesn't require preservatives.
 No wonder: the drying alcohol takes care of that.

 The fragrance can irritate your skin and trigger contact allergies.
-When fragrances break down in contact with light and air, it can actually irritate your skin and cause it to produce more oil.
-This is anything but nice, especially for sensitive skin that is prone to inflammation and pimples.
-Tip: Do not confuse rose water with wild rose oil .
-This is the oil from the seeds or pulp of the rose hip.
-It is also called rosehip oil or rosehip oil .
+When fragrances break down upon contact with light and air, it can even irritate your skin to the point of increased oil production.
+This is particularly unpleasant for sensitive skin prone to inflammation and breakouts.
+Tip: Don't confuse rose water with rosehip oil .
+That's the oil from the seeds or pulp of the rosehip.
+It's also called rosehip oil or rosehip oil .

 What is rose water good for?